TA-OOP-TEAMWORK-PROJECT/Web-Project/README.md

 Project Description
 Design and implement a Forum System and provide RESTful API that can be consumed by different clients.
 High-level description:

 •	Users can read and create topics and message other users
-•	Administrators manage users, topics and categories RESTful API Requirements
+•	Administrators manage users, topics and categories RESTful API Requirement

-MUST Requirements
+MUST REQUIREMENTS
 Token Endpoint
 -	Accepts user login data
 -	Responds with authentication token that can be used to access other endpoints.